Meituan-AutoML/Twins/README.md

 ```

 ## Citation
-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider cite the following,

+Twins:

 ```
 @inproceedings{chu2021Twins,